ksnortum/chopin-opus-25/README.md

 The PDFs produced will have point-and-click info in them, which you may not want (it makes the file size much bigger).
 To avoid this use the `-dno-point-and-click` command line option, or uncomment  `\pointAndClickOff` in the source files.
 This is explained in detail [here](https://lilypond.org/doc/v2.24/Documentation/usage/command_002dline-usage).

 For those who don't want to or can't compile the source files to PDFs, you can find them on [IMSLP](https://imslp.org) [here](https://imslp.org/wiki/%C3%89tudes%2C_Op.25_%28Chopin%2C_Fr%C3%A9d%C3%A9ric%29).
 Search for "Knute Snortum" (near the bottom).
+Or download the [latest release](https://github.com/ksnortum/chopin-opus-25/releases/tag/v0.1).

 ## Known problems
 When compiling `twelve-etudes-opus25-book.ly` or `etude-op25-no11-individual.ly` you will